 - Arthritis: The TMJ, like any other joint, can be affected by conditions such as osteoarthritis or rheumatoid arthritis, potentially wearing down cartilage and impacting functionality.

 At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Benton Park West, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
-With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.
+By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

-At your first TMD consultation in Benton Park West, MO, an experienced Benton Park West, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-The assessment may involve an evaluation of:
+During your initial TMD consultation in Benton Park West, MO, a skilled Benton Park West, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
+This diagnostic assessment may involve checking:

 - Pain Points: Carefully palpating the jaw, neck, and surrounding muscles to detect sensitive areas or muscle tightness.